cmdruid/regtest-workbench/README.md

 # Regtest Node

-A containerized stack of Tor / Bitcoin / Ligtning, plus a suite of development tools.
-Designed for rapid prototyping, so you can deploy your next project lightning-quick!
+A containerized stack of Bitcoin and Ligtning, plus a suite of development tools.
+Prototype and deploy your next project with lightning speed!

 ## How to use

-*Make sure that docker is installed, and you are part of docker group.*
+> *Note: Make sure that docker is installed, and your user is part of the docker group.*

 To quickly spin up a test network of three nodes:

 ```
+## Clone this repository, and make it your working directory.
 git clone *this repository url* && cd regtest-node

-## A quick tutorial is built into the help screen.
+## Compiles all the binaries that we will need.
+May take a while!
-./start.sh --help
+./start.sh --compile

-## Your main node.
-Seed the blockchain and mine blocks.
+## Your first (and main) node.
+Seeds the blockchain and mines blocks.
 ./start.sh --seed --mine master

 ## Meet Alice, who connects to master and requests funding.